spcourse/movement/en/apple/index.md

 # Apple

+## Goal
-Write a program that describes the movement of an apple falling from a height of 100 meters.
+Write a program, called `apple.py`, that describes the movement of an apple falling from a height of 100 meters.

+## example
+The program should output something like this:

-    0.00 s til the apple hits the ground
+    The apple hits the ground after ?.?? seconds with a speed of ???.?? km/h.
-    000.0 km/h is the speed with which the apple hit the ground 0.00 s elapses before the apple moves 100 km/h
+    The apple accelerates to 100 km/h in ?.?? seconds.

+Where, of course, you should print actual values in stead of those question marks.

 ## Background